mcc-us/bookkeeping/_pages/z-closing-chap6.notes.md

 tags: closing
 ---

+McGraw Hill chap6-1

-### 6-1 Journalize & Post Closing Entries.
+### Journalize & Post Closing Entries

-Journalizing & posting the closing entries is the seventh step in the accounting cycle.
-Closing entries transfer the results of operations to owner’s equity and reduce the balances of the revenue and expense accounts to zero.
-The worksheet provides the data necessary for the closing entries.
-A temporary owner's equity account, Income Summary, is used.

-**Four steps in the closing process**:
+Closing entries transfer the results of operating costs and net gain/loss to the *'Income Summary'* account then to the owner’s equity account (capital).
+- Closing reduces the revenue and expense accounts to zero.
+So they are reset for the next period.

 Overview:
 1. Revenue & Expenses to Income Summary,
 2. Income Summary & Drawings to Capital
 - Closing may occur monthly, quarterly or yearly.

----

 - 4 Steps
     1. Transfer **All Revenue (Credit Side)** accounts **Income Summary (Debit Side)** account.